-She currently lives in London and currently works for strategic advisory agency BLJ London, while concurrently running LGBTQ+ company Sappho Events, and developing creative projects that give voice to inclusive and diverse queer female protagonists.
+Hailing from Sydney, she lives in London and currently works for strategic advisory agency BLJ London, while concurrently running LGBTQ+ company Sappho Events, and developing creative projects that give voice to inclusive and diverse queer female protagonists.

 One of her proudest achievements to date, Maryann co-founded Australian gender equality collective for women in the arts, Women in Theatre and Screen (WITS) in 2015.
 She produced Think Tank events at Belvoir, Carriageworks and the Seymour Centre focusing on empowering female theatre and film creatives through panel discussions and workshops.
 In October 2016, she co-produced a two-day women’s theatre festival, Festival Fatale to sell-out crowds.
 Maryann was a finalist in the 2017 Women’s Agenda Leadership Awards in the Not-For-Profit category as a result of her work with WITS.

-In the realm of performance, Maryann graduated with a Master of Arts (Performance, Musical Theatre) from Mountview Academy of Theatre Arts in 2018 was awarded the Equity Atlantic Scholarship to study at the Atlantic Acting School in New York in 2016.
+In the realm of performance, Maryann graduated with a Master of Arts (Performance, Musical Theatre) from Mountview Academy of Theatre Arts in London in 2018, and was awarded the Equity Atlantic Scholarship to study at the Atlantic Acting School in New York in 2016.
 She was most recently seen by international audiences on THE VOICE AUSTRALIA where she made the Top 8 of Team Delta.
-She also starred in the TV pilot SUBJECT TO CHANGE, the first Australian teen drama with LGBT characters in the lead roles, now seen by over 1 million internationally.
+She also starred in the TV pilot SUBJECT TO CHANGE, the first Australian teen drama with LGBT characters in the lead roles.